-The project-specific Grievance Redress Mechanism (GRM) will be established at Cox's Bazar Pourashava to receive, evaluate and facilitate the solution of APs concerns, complaints and grievances concerning the social and environmental performance of the subproject.
+The project-specific Grievance Redress Mechanism (GRM) will be established at Teknaf Pourashava to receive, evaluate and facilitate the solution of APs concerns, complaints and grievances concerning the social and environmental performance of the subproject.
 The GRM aimed to provide a time-bound and transparent mechanism to voice and resolve social and environmental concerns linked to the subproject.